How To Create A React Responsive Grid

 Step 1: Set Up a New React Application

-Start by creating a new React application.
-Use the create-react-app command:
+First, create a new React application using the create-react-app command:

 npx create-react-app my-grid-app